 As others in the space turned to look at the unit, Jocelynn said, "The only problem is it won't turn on."
 Nodding, Zimzod nodded and said, "OK.
 Why don't we have someone look at it?"
 When he said that, Aali admitted to some curiosity herself as Rol also stepped up.
-While Aali had the most pure skill in the area, she'd need Rol to guide her through the device functionality so she could test it.
+While Aali had the most pure skill in gravitics, she'd need Rol to guide her through the weapon accessory's functionality so she could test it.
 Jocelynn said the obvious, as she said they had to find out if it was a battery issue or something else?
 When Terin asked where they got the unit, Jocelynn told him it had been a gypsy pop-up table on one of the station's sales concourses.
 She also said was willing to bet it had 'fallen from a starship's cargo bay'.

 While people gathered around, and Rol and Aali looked at the box, Jocelynn pointed out that had been the original box and from-factory packaging.
 Rol nodded, knowing anything could be re-sealed 'like new' to lure in a buyer.
 Still, the unit did look unscratched and mint.
 When Jocelynn said she had concerns if it might be "hot", Zimzod waved that away, saying it was likely sold as military surplus because it wasn't a weapon.
 Zimzod also said he'd bet they drained the battery before they shipped it off from the factory and Rol agreed.
 Still, Rol had brought up his tool kit and was ready to open it up and find out what the problem might be?

 While that happened, Aiden told the others he'd started an auction for a High Passage he'd gotten from TAS earlier.
 Hearing that, Jocelynn asked how that worked, and said she'd been granted TAS membership near the end of the war.
-Surprised by that, Aali asked Jocelynn how that had happened, and what heroics she'd been up to cause it?
+Surprised by that, Aali asked Jocelynn how that had happened, and what heroics she'd been up to, to cause it?
 Jocelynn reminded them all about actions on the Sword World War front.
 How the Lanth subsector had been held by the 18th Imperial fleet.
 How, due to reports of massing Sword world warships just before the outbreak of the Fifth Frontier War, the 193rd Fleet had been moved from the Vilis subsector to investigate.

 When the war broke out, Jocelynn was reassigned from training in the Inthe system to service with the 6079th Imperial Marine Strikers Brigade aboard the Imperial Strike Carrier Regina's Storm.
 From that point forward, she served with the 6079th as they slammed the sword worlders as reinforcements, including the 100th Imperial fleet joined the Lanth/Lunion front.
 It was during those years, which didn't actually end until late in 1109, the ship had been committed to heavy action.
 Jocelynn herself was awarded the MCUF in 1109 for her bravery in action.
 Following that, she was notified she'd been awarded TAS membership too, though she admitted she'd not really had any chance to try it out.

 Nodding, Aiden told her how he managed collecting High passages, which he agreed were not "supposed to be sold".
 Aiden also mentioned that TAS could get annoyed if they found someone was using the High Passages for profit too, but he didn't sound too concerned about being caught.
 Zimzod said he didn't know that, and had never collected any High passages from TAS, which surprised Mikah because she didn't know he was a member.
 Especially since the non-refundable application fee was one Million credits.
 So, someone had paid that for Zimzod, Aiden and Jocelynn.
 From there, a brief conversation was had of who was and who wasn't a member of TAS among the crew.
-It turned out that Aali, Aiden, Jocelynn, Rol and Zimzod.
+It turned out that Aali, Aiden, Jocelynn, Rol and Zimzod were.